-The Annual Silverado Country Fair and Folk Festival is on October 14th-15th, 2017.
+The Annual Silverado Country Fair and Folk Festival is an opportunity to experience what the Old West was like in the Santa Ana Mountains and have a great time.
 It is gonna’ be the best family event of the season and will explore the wonders of the area’s Old West rustic culture, great live music, tasty food, handmade arts and crafts, 1800’s period activities, children’s pumpkin patch, Steampunk costume contest, games and silly ‘ole timey’ contests, all nestled under the Oak trees below Orange County’s famous Saddleback Mountain.

-The event kicks off at 9:00 am Saturday morning with the 47th annual “Unparade” lead by the notorious wagon driven Silverado Outlaws!
-Western horseback riders, Acjachemen tribe, scouts, dancers and classic cars will be paradin’ past homes and businesses along Silverado Canyon Road to the “fairgrounds.”
+The event kicks off at 9:00 am Saturday morning with the annual “Unparade” led by the notorious wagon driven Silverado Outlaws, Western horseback riders, Acjachemen (Juaneno) tribe, scouts, dancers and classic cars will be paradin’ past homes and businesses along Silverado Canyon Road to the “fairgrounds.”
 Don’t miss the live action robbery and gunfight at the Silverado Café and Canyon Market area!
 (Don’t worry kids…the Outlaws promise to give back what they steal!)
-The 2017 UnParade Grand Marshalls will be Bob and Pat Hunt, considered to be two of the canyon’s greatest philanthropists and hard working community volunteers.
+The UnParade Grand Marshalls will be TBA.
 Give ’em a wave as they pass the market and country store, will ya?

-Down at the “fairgrounds” the Silverado Country Fair opens at 10:00 am with live music, dancing, and gun ‘slingin’ fun!
-Local art & craft merchants will be showin’ their wares and families can experience making old ‘timey crafts of the 1800’s with Mountain Man Joel Robinson & family dressed in period garb.
-Spurs & Satin WILD WEST Re-enactors will be shootin’ up the jointing silly skits while the fair’s resident Blacksmith is demonstrating ‘hot of the iron’ old timey works.
-Hungrier visitors will love the “by golly tastiest and wholesomest’ country cookin’ ya ever ate”served all weekend.
+Down at the “fairgrounds” the Silverado Country Fair opens at 10:00 am with live music, dancing, and gun slinging fun!
+Local art & craft merchants will be showing off their goods and families can experience making crafts from the 1800’s with Mountain Man Joel Robinson & family dressed in period garb.
+Spurs & Satin WILD WEST Re-enactors will be shootin’ up the joint and performing silly skits while the resident Blacksmith demonstrates ‘hot off the iron’ old timey works.
+Hungry visitors will love wholesome country cooking served up fresh all weekend.

 What the heck is the Silverado Country Fair?

-In 1969 rainstorms flooded Silverado and Modjeska canyons and many homes were washed away.
+In 1969 rainstorms flooded Silverado and Modjeska canyons and many homes were washed away and the bridge collapsed turning canyon communities into islands.
 Six people were killed when the Silverado Fire Station was hit by mudslides.
 The Silverado Country Fair debuted in 1970 as a way to help bring the community together after disasters and fundraise for families.
-This tradition is continuing into it’s 47th year!

-The Silverado Country Fair & Folk Festival is held annually at the Silverado Community Center “Fairgrounds”, located just one mile into Silverado Canyon, and only minutes away from the cities of Orange, Lake Forest, Santa Margarita and Irvine.
-Come experience one of the last Wild West towns of the OC and invite your friends and family!
-You’re all welcome to DRESS HILLBILLY WESTERN and bring ‘yer country attitude!
-“No Hooch, No Pooch, No ATM”…meanin’ no doggies nor spirits in the park and bring yer’ gold with ya’ cuz that there ATM machine is up yonder road at the Canyon Market!
+The Silverado Country Fair & Folk Festival is held annually at the Silverado Community Center “Fairgrounds”, located just one mile into Silverado Canyon, and only minutes away from the cities of Villa Park, Orange, Anaheim Hills, North Tustin, Lake Forest, Rancho Santa Margarita and Irvine.

 Saturday Night Music Fest till’ 10:00 pm